craigdanj/react-demo-movie-app/README.md

-`A project to demonstrate how ReactJS, Redux, React Router, Immutable JS and Flow can play nicely with each other.`
+A project to demonstrate how the following libraries work together:
+#ReactJS
+#Redux
+#React Router
+#Immutable JS
+#Flow
+#Jest
+#Enzyme